-As a tenant in Australia, you and the property owner have a number of rights and obligations, as well as shared responsibilities.
+As a tenant or landlord (property owner), you have a number of rights and obligations, as well as shared responsibilities.

 Your rights and obligations as a tenant